m8ngotree/rl-knowledge-distillation/README.md

 ## Acknowledgments

-- DeepSeek for providing the API
+- Meta AI for the Llama model
-- Stable-Baselines3 team for the RL implementation
+- Hugging Face for the Transformers library
-- OpenAI Gymnasium for the environment interface
+- OpenAI for the GSM8K dataset